Wizard-Scientific/chaino/Readme.rst

 Chaino attempts to automatically maximize its speed without abusing the RPC.

 Blocks are stored as `web3.py <https://web3py.readthedocs.io/en/v5/web3.eth.html>`_ objects inside `Python pickle <https://docs.python.org/3/library/pickle.html>`_ files.
-The block files are archived with `NestedFilestore <https://chaino.readthedocs.io/en/latest/#nestedfilestore>`_, which can manage millions of files on a filesystem.
+The block files are archived with ``TarballNestedFilestore``, which can manage millions of files on a filesystem.

 Calls are bundled with `GroupedMulticall <https://chaino.readthedocs.io/en/latest/#groupedmulticall>`_, which is a wrapper around `Multicall <https://github.com/banteg/multicall.py>`_.
 A GroupedMulticall can be executed against the current head block or any historical block, as the RPC permits.